pce-uw-jscript400/w5-authentication-authorization/readme.md

   _NOTE: We will not go into this too deeply for the sake of brevity, however this is a really interesting topic!
 I would encourage you to look into this more on your own, if you're interested._

 * **Your Answer:**
+Salt Rounds are the amount of time that bcrypt will update the salt or hashing related to your data.
 ---

 - [ ] Right now, users can create new accounts with the same username.
 Update your code so that before we create a guest, we check to see whether or not a guest already exists with that username.
 If it does, return an error.